ham-radio-software/drats2/README.md

 To be determined.
 The ambition would be to have drats available as an installable package.

 ### Developing drats2 on MacOS
-Possible enviroment to develop drats on MacOS:
+Possible environment to develop drats on MacOS:
 * Visual Studio Code, with extensions:
   * Github Pull requests
 * Python3 installed via brew